 In that regard, some training agencies are there to help you.
 Scuba divers can easily find local dive sites on SSI’s ‘My Dive Guide’.
-And PADI produced a video local dive shop managers can share with their clients.
+And PADI produced a video that local dive shop managers can share with their clients.

 Second, you need to plan a dive site that is conducive to success.
-On that topic, you may find valuable an Al Rios’ article on Cultivating Freshwater Quarries as Aquatic Life Educational Centers for Scuba Divers.
+On that topic, you may find valuable Al Rios’ article on Cultivating Freshwater Quarries as Aquatic Life Educational Centers for Scuba Divers.

 Repositioning the Experience at the Core